 The first stop on our Tokyo food tour in Meguro was a typical looking izakaya with brown curtains and a lantern hanging outside.
 We learned that this lantern means there will be food.
 This was helpful to know as we traveled later.

 Up some steep stairs we went, dropped our shoes at the top, and sat at low tables.
 It was early so we had the whole upper room to ourselves.
-This place specialized in tempura, so our guide described the types we would try.
+This place specialized in tempura, one of the most popular foods in Japan, so our guide described the types we would try.
 Then she showed us the super fun practical gimmick of this place.

 Orders are written on little bits of paper which are then put into gumball machine type plastic capsules and then dropped into tubes spread around the floor.
 Each table had a basket of numbered balls.
 The wait staff brought food up, but it meant that you could order at any time without having to wait for someone to randomly come around.